tanders111/songs/README.md

 with proxy there is no need for the angular service to change the server port to 3002 if app was served from localhost:4200

+to edit text files in create a link to them: mklink /J files C:\Users\Todd\Documents\music\songs

 prod mode
 ---------